Central Vermont Railroad Pier

-The Central Vermont Railroad Pier is a historic pier on State Pier Road in New London, Connecticut.
-Built in 1876, it originally served as an interchange point between ocean-going freighters and the rail network of the Central Vermont Railroad.
-It is believed to be the only 19th-century pier in Connecticut.
-The pier was listed on the National Register of Historic Places in 2005.
+The Central Vermont Railroad Pier is a historic pier on State Pier Road in New London, Connecticut, built in 1876.
+It originally served as an interchange point between ocean-going freighters and the rail network of the Central Vermont Railroad.
+It is the only 19th-century pier in Connecticut.
+It was listed on the National Register of Historic Places in 2005.